Kilometre zero: Madagascar

-Kilometre zero for the major roads radiating from Antananarivo is on the square in front of the Soarano Railway Station.
+Kilometre zero for the major roads radiating from Antananarivo, the capital of Madagascar, is on the square in front of the Soarano Railway Station.

 Malaysia

 Kilometre zero for roads and highways in Peninsular Malaysia is located in front of Johor Bahru General Post Office.
-It is one of the rare cases where the national kilometre zero is not at the capital (in this case, Kuala Lumpur) due to the fact that the distances for three major backbone routes (Federal Routes 1, 3 and 5) are measured from Johor Bahru, where the three routes meet.
+It is one of the rare cases where the national kilometre zero is not at the capital (in this case, Kuala Lumpur) due to the fact that the distances for three major backbone routes (Federal Routes 1, 3 and 5) are measured from Johor Bahru, where they meet.
+In addition, Kuala Lumpur has its own Zero Mile marker as a point of reference from the capital city.

+In Sarawak, kilometre zero of Pan Borneo Highway started in Telok Melano.
+In Sabah, the starting point for Kota Kinabalu City's kilometre zero began in front of the Sabah Tourism Board building, which used to be a post office during the British colonial era.

 Mexico

-Kilometre zero is in Mexico City, next to the Mexico City Metropolitan Cathedral.
+Kilometre zero of Mexico is located next to the Mexico City Metropolitan Cathedral in Mexico City.

 North Korea

 The North Korean kilometre zero is at Kim Il-sung Square in the capital Pyongyang.

 Norway

-Kilometre zero for roads from Oslo is at the address Observatoriegaten 1.
-Kilometre zero for most railways in Norway is 0,27 km westwards into the Oslo Tunnel.
+Kilometre zero for roads from Oslo, the capital of Norway, is at the address Observatoriegata 1.
+Kilometre zero for most railways in Norway is 0.27 km westwards into the Oslo Tunnel, based on the location of the former Oslo East Station.